sts10/sts10.github.io/_posts/2018-05-04-compound-passphrase-list-safety-checker.markdown

 This "prefix code" idea is more broad than the task I set out for myself -- it's a possible property of all code systems, not just diceware passphrases.

-I later learned that the EFF, in [making their long wird list for generating random passphrases](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases), "ensured that no word is an exact prefix of any other word," which seems like exactly the definition of a prefix code.
+I later learned that the EFF, in [making their long word list for generating random passphrases](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases), "ensured that no word is an exact prefix of any other word," which seems like exactly the definition of a prefix code.

 The process I outline below was undertaken _before_ I understood that "[ensuring] that no word is an exact prefix of any other word" also ensured compound-safety as I came to define it.
 For example, [this diceware tool](https://github.com/ulif/diceware) has a specific section in its README dedicated to warning users about ["the prefix code problem"](https://github.com/ulif/diceware#id3).

 With the benefit of hindsight, I'll say that my work below was an attempt to create a program that would make a given word list compound-safe **more efficiently** that simply making it a prefix code.
 By more efficient I mean that it could remove fewer words from the original, compound-unsafe list than removing words that are exact prefixes of other words, thus providing more bits of entropy per word.
 More on this hypothesis below.

+**Update from 2021**: If you just want to remove all prefix words from a word list, check out my newer project, [Tidy](https://github.com/sts10/tidy).

-Just a note: Thanks to [phoerious](https://github.com/phoerious) for leaving an extremely illuminating [comment](https://sts10.github.io/2018/05/05/compound-passphrase-list-safety-checker.html#comment-3886800478) on the original version of this blog post.
+Just a note: Thanks to [phoerious](https://github.com/phoerious) for leaving an extremely illuminating [comment](https://sts10.github.io/2018/05/05/compound-passphrase-list-safety-checker.html#comment-3886800478) on the original version of this blog post (reproduced below).

 ## First Results